-The Grove school provides two thirds of its places for young people aged 5-19 who have been diagnosed with mild to complex autism.
-Up to 20 places are available places to young people aged 7-16 diagnosed with high functioning autism (academically able pupils)
+The Grove school provides two thirds of its places for young people aged 5-19 who have a primary diagnosis of autism and a range of cognitive impairments.
+Up to 25 places are available to young people aged 11-16 diagnosed with autism and associated SEMH.